-In the instance where there are areas of disagreement between PBSW and CBSW, this issue should be escalated to their respective line managers at the earliest opportunity.
+In the instance where there are areas of disagreement between PBSW and CBSW regarding the recommendation, this issue should be escalated to their respective line managers at the earliest opportunity.
 If the matter cannot be resolved between the respective line managers, then this should be escalated as a matter of priority to their service manager for consideration.
 The escalation of any disagreement should be recorded and discussed between the relevant Local Authority service managers without delay and a resolution agreed on how to proceed.

-The report should not be concluded without a resolution being achieved between PBSW and CBSW.
-If, despite the escalation process, a disagreement remains about the release plans for an individual then the rationale for the respective views from both CBSW and PBSW must be reflected in the summary and recommendation in the report, in these instances, it is the view of Chief Social Work Officer in the community which will be listed as the recommendation from the TARL report as they will have the responsibility for the management of the individual when they are released from custody.
+If, despite the escalation process, a disagreement remains then the rationale for the respective views from both CBSW and PBSW must be reflected in the summary in this section with the opinion of the relevant senior manager of the CBSW which will be listed as the overall recommendation as they will have the responsibility for the management of the individual when they are released from custody.
 If the situation reaches this point, then there must be dialogue with the Parole Co-ordinator regarding the timeous implications for the completion of the report.